 - Design: composite of different mountain designs

-1. Bunch of arrows
+1. Bunch of arrows tattoo

 Ahhh, my very first tattoo.
 It took me about three years of waiting, looking through Pinterest designs, and researching before I decided to schedule an appointment.
 I was so nervous, and went back-and-forth on the permanence of ink for a very long time.

-The tattoo came to fruition on a spring break trip to Santa Fe with my mom.
+This tattoo came to fruition on a spring break trip to Santa Fe with my mom.
 Not only did she design the tattoo, but she also kindly paid for my session as a birthday gift.

 I tried to come up with an intricate reason behind the arrows, with something about “moving forward through struggle.”
 Truthfully, I really just liked the aesthetic of arrows, which was a trendy tattoo idea at the time.